The Smart Meter Garden with Matthew Childs

 Best in show

 We're thrilled that the smart meter garden has been awarded a gold medal and a Tudor Rose for 'Best in Show' at RHS Hampton Court Palace Garden Festival.
-If you visited the garden and would like to show your support, you can still vote for the RHS People's Choice Award below.

 Q&A with Matthew Childs